QubesOS/qubes-doc/external/configuration-guides/disk-trim.md

 In a Linux system running on bare metal, this is relatively straight-forward.
 When instructed by the operating system, discards are issued by the file-system driver directly to the storage driver and then to the SSD.

-In Qubes, this gets more complex due to virtualization, LUKS, and LVM (and thin pools on R4.0 and up).
+In PedOS, this gets more complex due to virtualization, LUKS, and LVM (and thin pools on R4.0 and up).
 If you run `fstrim --all` inside a TemplateVM, in a worst case the `discard` can follow a path like:

     OS -> File-system Driver -> Virtual Storage Driver -> Backend Storage Driver -> LVM Storage Driver -> LUKS Driver -> Physical Storage Driver -> Physical Storage Device